Ladder99/ladder99/README.md

-# Ladder99 MTConnect pipeline
+# Ladder99

-This project transfers data from factory devices to a database and end-user visualizations.
+Ladder99 transfers data from factory devices to a database and end-user visualizations using MTConnect, an open standard.

-MTConnect standardizes factory device data flow - it was designed by UC Berkeley, Georgia Institute of Technology, and Sun Microsystems in 2008.
+MTConnect standardizes factory device data flow and vocabulary - it was designed by UC Berkeley, Georgia Institute of Technology, and Sun Microsystems in 2008.

 ## Goals